Skip to content

 • Expected Output: ALERT

-Step 4: Create Alloy Definition-5 minutes
+Step 4: Create Alloy Definition ~5 minutes

-4.1 Create Definition
+Create an Event Definition

-2. Click Add New Definition
+2. Click Add New Definition.

 3. Enter: